ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 - Why did I not load in to the correct visit
     - You need to trigger a cutscene or visit The World That Never Was for it to update you have recevied the item.
 - What versions of Kingdom Hearts 2 are supported?
-    - Currently `only` the most up to date version on the Epic Game Store is supported `1.0.0.8_WW`.
+    - Currently `only` the most up to date version on the Epic Game Store is supported: version `1.0.0.8_WW`.
 - Why am I getting wallpapered while going into a world for the first time?
   - Your `Lua Backend` was not configured correctly.
 Look over the step in the [KH2Rando.com](https://tommadness.github.io/KH2Randomizer/setup/Panacea-ModLoader/) guide.
 - Why am I not getting magic?